Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Office furniture requires dimensional stability.

-Using the wrong plywood type can compromise durability and functionality.
+Using the wrong plywood can affect both functionality and durability.

 • Furniture lifespan